 ActiveMSers Bottom Line

 There is no perfect scooter, just like there is no perfect automobile.
 Depending on what features you need, you’ll need to make compromises in other areas.
-In this reviewer’s opinion, there is no better portable travel scooter than the SmartScoot on the market, although the TravelScoot (https://www.travelscoot.com/), in its newest iteration, has enough positives that a future head-to-head comparison is warranted.
+In this reviewer’s opinion, there are only two travel scooters on the market that check the right boxes, and the TravelScoot (https://www.travelscoot.com/), in its newest iteration, has enough positives that a future head-to-head comparison is warranted.
 We discovered that the extras matter, too, and the SmartScoot has them in spades.
 Lock the brake on and it disengages the power completely.
 There is a convenient spot to put your cane, which works well if you want to roam short distances sans scooter.
 It comes with an LED light (perfect for post-movie nighttime strolling), a luggage rack, and a collapsible basket that hooks onto the front handlebars, “really nice for my purse, to carry a coffee, etc.,” says Mary.
 “I can actually go through an airport and get myself something to eat.”
 (Note: with it installed, it bumps the knees in tight turns).
 And it doesn’t hurt that the SmartScoot turns heads everywhere.
 It’s the Tesla of the scooter world, and rarely do I have an outing when I don’t hear “I want one!”
 When I hear that, I want to tell those folks that, no, you really don’t want one.
 But if you need one, you are going to be stretched to do better than the SmartScoot.
 Website: https://www.smartscoot.com/

 Members of ActiveMSers can save 5% on a SmartScoot (direct sales only) and can get free shipping on any TravelScoot (a $100 value).
 To get your discount, join today by signing upfor our newsletter.
 NOTE: ActiveMSers has arranged this exclusive discount with both SmartScoot and TravelScoot and has no other affiliation with the company, receiving no compensation or commission for any sales.